KoljaB/RealtimeSTT/docs/REFACTORING.md

 > **Codex may only refactor as far as your smallest hard parity gate can still prove behavior stayed the same.**

+Boundary sizing rule:

+> **A good refactor boundary is based on cohesion and coupling.
+Line count is secondary.**

+Cohesion means the extracted code changes for the same reason.
+Coupling means how much the extracted code depends on the rest of the system.
+A safe pass can move a few hundred lines when those lines form one coherent responsibility and the validation gate can prove parity.
+A pass is too large when it mixes unrelated responsibilities or changes behavior that the current tests cannot observe.
+A pass is too small when it extracts arbitrary line-count chunks and creates file clutter without improving ownership.

 Where the two takes differ, Take 2 gives the broader production operating model, while Take 1 gives the cleaner day-to-day workflow.
-The best combined approach is: use Take 2’s larger system around Codex, but keep Take 1’s discipline of small, reviewable, one-responsibility changes.
+The best combined approach is: use Take 2’s larger system around Codex, but keep Take 1’s discipline of bounded, reviewable, one-responsibility changes.

 ---